Evan McMullin

 49. ^ Parker, Kimball Dean (February 21, 2022).
 "Evan McMullin should not use campaign funds to pay past debts".
 Utahpolicy.com.
 Utah Policy.
 Retrieved February 21, 2022.

 50. ^ McCombs, Brady (January 25, 2017).
 "Evan McMullin starts group to serve as Trump watchdog".
 Associated Press.
+Archived from the original on January 28, 2017.
 Retrieved January 26, 2017.

 51. ^ Evan McMullin, Republicans, Protect the Nation, The New York Times (February 17, 2017).